 mAP (mean average precision) is the average of AP.
 In some contexts, we compute the AP for each class and average them.
 But in some context, they mean the same thing.
 For example, under the COCO context, there is no difference between AP and mAP.
 Here is the direct quote from COCO:

-AP is averaged over all categories.
+AP is averaged overall categories.
 Traditionally, this is called "mean average precision" (mAP).
-We make no distinction between AP and mAP (and likewise AR and mAR) and assume the difference is clear from context.
+We make no distinction between AP and mAP (and likewise AR and mAR) and assume the difference is clear from the context.

 Ok, let's get back to the beginning, where we need to calculate mAP.
 First, we need to set a threshold value for the IoU to determine if the object detection is valid or not.
 Let's say we set IoU to 0.5, in that case:

 - If IoU ≥0.5, classify the object detection as True Positive(TP);